The Pause Button: our top tips for co-parenting this Christmas

 4. Reflect

-At the end of the conversation, ask yourself what using the pause button and active listening allowed you to learn that you might not have noticed using your old listening style.
+At the end of the conversation, ask yourself what pausing and active listening allowed you to learn that you might not have noticed otherwise.
+Pausing in this way allows you to calm down your nervous system and gather your thoughts.
+It will help you communicate with the clarity and purpose you need.
 Pausing in this way allows you to calm down your nervous system and gather your thoughts.
 It will help you communicate with the clarity and purpose you need.

-And remember, as you are handing over your children that they need to see you both being in control.
-They want you both to be able to parent them and to talk with each other.
+And remember, as you’re handing over your children, they need to see you both in control.
+They want you to be able to parent them and to talk with each other.
 That’s probably the best gift they will get this year.
 You’ve got this.

 For more information and to take The Co-Parent Way: Essentials Course please click here.